slatedocs/slate/source/index.html.md

 Let's have fun but not at the expense of others.

 <aside class="warning">

-**FULL DISCLAIMER**
+**FULL DISCLAIMER** --
 If you try to sabotage another team, you will be kicked out of the event.
 </aside>

 # Your code
 Let's get started!

-You must write your code in the ** Bot ** class of your project seed.
+You must write your code in the **Bot** class of your project seed.
 The functions you can call are all located in the AIHelper class and are explained in the Action section of this documentation.

 ### Useful links